Azargaz/Project-PitE/docs/ML_Report.md

     we just needed to prepare some images and fit the model, and then save the model data in .json files for later use).
 7. Finally we had model ready and trained on 2 categories of images (later we retrained it on 8 categories).

+To conclude, most of our problems with finding model came from incompatible libraries and lack of any type of `requirements.txt` files in projects or tutorials desciribing these models.
+Another reason for problems was that we did not have any prior knowledge of machine learning, so the whole process was a learning experience.

+#### Parameters of model and training

+Model consists of 9 layers:
+- Convolutional layer with 30 feature maps of size 5×5.
+- Pooling layer taking the max over 2*2 patches.
+- Convolutional layer with 15 feature maps of size 3×3.
+- Pooling layer taking the max over 2*2 patches.
+- Dropout layer with a probability of 50%.
+- Flatten layer.
+- Fully connected layer with 128 neurons and rectifier activation.
+- Fully connected layer with 50 neurons and rectifier activation.
+- Output layer.

+Training was executed on 10,000 samples per category and 10 epochs.
+Half of all samples became the training set and the other half test set.

-#### Extended version of project - the alrogithm
+### Extended part of project

-The extended part of our project is a mode where user has to draw doodle based on multiple miscategorized images which all resemble one randomly chosen category.
+The extended part of our project is a game mode where user has to draw doodle based on multiple miscategorized images which all resemble one randomly chosen category.
 E.g. user sees 4 images of what looks like a 'bucket' and tries to draw it, but the 'bucket' images from dataset are from any other category than 'bucket'.

 Below is code for function which finds all miscategorized images of one category (miscategorized images are called 'similar' because they are similar to other category than they were supposed to be categorized).